 The law of supply and demand likewise directly affect prices.
 The more of a product a company can make, the less it costs per unit.
 The faster a product flies off the shelves, the less keeping it in stock costs the store.
 And if certain recycled products are only available as boutique items, they will naturally cost more than general stock items.

 Also, keep life-cycle costs in mind.
 If you buy a deck made of composite materials such as Trex, it will cost more than treated lumber.
-But you won’t ever have to paint it, and it will still be in good condition long after a wooden deck has deteriorated.
+But you won’t ever have to waterproof it, stain it, or paint it, and it will still be in good condition long after a wooden deck has deteriorated.

 SUGA Recycled Wetsuit Yoga Mat